google/guava/README.md

 ## Latest release

-The most recent release is [Guava 23.3][current release], released October 26, 2017.
+The most recent release is [Guava 23.3][current release], released 2017-10-26.

 The Maven group ID is `com.google.guava`, and the artifact ID is `guava`.
 Use version `23.3-jre` for the JRE flavor, or `23.3-android` for the Android flavor.